Industrial Engineering and Management Major

 Total Credits110-111

-• Students may request approval for other 300-400 level engineering or related courses to be approved as technical electives.
-To request approval, a student should submit a memo to the IME Department indicating the course of interest and why the course should be approved as a technical elective.
-This memo will be reviewed by the IME Department Chair for approval.
-A substitution form signed by the department chairperson will also need to be submitted to the Office of Registration and Records for official substitution into the student's progress toward degree.
+• Students may request approval for other 300–400 level engineering or related courses to be applied as technical electives.
+Requests must be submitted to the IMSE Department and should include the course of interest and a brief justification.
+Requests are reviewed by the IMSE Department Chair.
+If approved, a substitution form signed by the Department Chair is submitted to the Office of Registration and Records for application to major requirements.

 • 300-400 level BUSN courses require at least junior standing and a minimum 2.50 cumulative GPA.